Oslandia/workshop-3d/analysis/01_check_install.md

 Check that Horao QGIS plugin is activated in QGIS extensions.

-Check that the 3D canvas is enabled.
+Check that the 3D canvas is enabled (you should see a plug icon in the toolbar).